Integralist/integralist.co.uk/content/posts/laptop-setup.md

 git branch --set-upstream-to=origin/master master
 ```

+> [!NOTE]
-> Note: I also like to ensure my encrypted datastore is sync'ed up to other
+> I also like to ensure my encrypted datastore is sync'ed up to other
 > online providers, and symlinked to `~/.password-store` as well so changes are
 > backed up automatically in multiple places.